Skip to content

 Breaking change detection

 bufBreaking is more complicated since it requires a previous version of the Protobuf schema to validate the current version.
-Buf's built-in Git integration isn't quite enough since it requires a buildable Protobuf source set and the protobuf-gradle-plugin's extraction step typically targets the project build directory, which is ephemeral and not committed.
+Buf's built-in Git integration isn't quite enough since it requires a buildable Protobuf source set and the plugin's extraction step typically targets the project build directory, which is ephemeral and not committed.

-This plugin uses buf build to create an image from the current Protobuf schema and then publishes it as a Maven publication.
+The plugin uses buf build to create an image from the current Protobuf schema and then publishes it as a Maven publication.
 In subsequent builds of the project, the plugin will resolve the previously published schema image and run buf breaking against the current schema with the image as its reference.

 Checking against the latest published version